discordeno/discordeno/website/docs/examples/reactionroles.md

 Nice, so we now have our basic command, `/roles` ready.
 Next, we should prepare our `/roles reactions` subcommand here.

-To do this we need to tell Discord that this `/roles` command has some options, to do this we can add an `options` array, inside of which we can add the `reactions` subcommand, this will require us to add a name, a description and a type.
+To do this we need to tell Discord that this `/roles` command has some options, which can be done with an `options` array.
+Inside the `options` array we can add the `reactions` subcommand, which will require us to add a name, a description and a type.
 To make Discord create a group of subcommands named `reactions`, we will use `ApplicationCommandOptionTypes.SubCommandGroup` as type.

 Commands can be